segmentio/segment-docs/src/connections/destinations/catalog/mammoth/index.md

 ### 1. Create a webhook dataset on Mammoth.

-Mammoth Segment destination requires a dataset on Mammoth’s side.
+Mammoth Segment destination requires a dataset on Mammoth's side.
 There are multiple types of datasets you can add.
 You want to add a webhook type of dataset on Mammoth for Segment Integration.